redsach/redsach.github.io/_pages/research.md

 Predicting Vertical Plasma Drift with a Neural Network
 ------
 * Vertical plasma drift is responsible for transporting particles and energy from one region of Earth's ionosphere to another, changing its state, characteristics, and behavior
-* We built Vertical drIfts: Predicting Equatorial ionospheRic dynamics (VIPER) to predict this drift on a global scale and at a daily resolution, the first model to do so
+* We developed _VIPER_ (Vertical drIfts: Predicting Equatorial ionospheRic dynamics), the first model to predict this drift globally and at daily resolution
-* VIPER is a machine learning model that is trained on total electron content (TEC) data, which is freely and readily available
+* VIPER is a machine learning model trained on freely available total electron content (TEC) data
-* The results are published in: <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024EA004167" target="_blank">Earth and Space Science</a>
+* Published in: <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024EA004167" target="_blank">Earth and Space Science</a>

 <br/>
 <br/>